• Skip to primary navigation

 • 1 pound pasta any short type

-• 2 tablespoons extra virgin olive oil divided, 1 tablespoon for roasted pumpkin, 1 tablespoon for pumpkin sauce
+• 2 tablespoons extra virgin olive oil divided, 1 tbsp for roasted pumpkin, 1 tbsp for pumpkin sauce

 • 3 cloves garlic crushed, with peel on